 Smoking: Smoking not only provides a mechanical interference to healing, but also nicotine impairs healing and decreases new blood vessel formation, thus increasing the likelihood of a dry socket.

 Infection: Healing after removing a tooth that was infected has a higher probability of developing a dry socket.
 The bacteria and pus in the area, can create a secondary infection during healing, and interfere with the process of developing a clot.
-Many dentists and oral surgeons prescribe antibiotics after a tooth extraction to assist the site from forming a dry socket and prevent infection while the tooth extraction heals.
+Many dentists and oral surgeons prescribe antibiotics after a tooth extraction to prevent infection while the tooth extraction heals.

 Biologic: There are medical factors that increase the likelihood of a dry socket.
 One factor is the history of systemic diseases like uncontrolled diabetes and some autoimmune diseases.
 Furthermore, medications such as oral contraceptives have shown to have a small increase in risk for dry sockets.